boxmein/toolshell/README.md

 ## Command reference

-Commands from ideal-build-tool are implemented as zsh functions and aliases.
+It's nicer to start from an example.
+Some are above, some are in the [examples](./examples) folder.

 ### `woot` - Invocation